 A typical display of fall foliage in Florida includes scant hues of yellows, oranges, and reds — with some occasional purple.

 Of course, in the Sunshine State, palms and firs proliferate.
 (Those are the evergreen trees that dominate much of the landscape here in Florida.)

 As a result, fall in Florida is much more sporadic here than, say, New Hampshire or the Smoky Mountains — where there are many more deciduous trees.

 Which Trees In Florida Have The Best Foliage Color?

-If you’re trying to figure out which trees in Florida produce the best fall color, here’s a look:
+If you’re trying to figure out which trees in Florida produce the best fall color, here’s your answer:

 Best Places To View Fall Color In Florida

-So, where can you go to see Florida fall foliage?
+So, where should you go to see the best Florida fall foliage?

-However, you still must look carefully, for the fall coloration occurs mainly in blotches.
+However, you still must look carefully — because the fall coloration occurs mainly in blotches here in Florida.
 Remember, much of the woodland throughout the state is pine, which is an evergreen.